ProsePal/ebooklib-autoupdate/README.md

+# EbookLib-Py

+This is a fork of the popular Ebooklib library that aims to keep a package updated with changes from the original codebase.
+Any changes to [https://github.com/aerkalov/ebooklib] are merged into this package on a weekly basis.

 # About EbookLib

-EbookLib is a Python library for managing EPUB2/EPUB3 and Kindle files.
+EbookLib is a Python library for managing EPUB2/EPUB3 files.
 It's capable of reading and writing EPUB files programmatically.

 We are working on [refreshing the project](https://github.com/aerkalov/ebooklib/issues/318) so please check and comment if you have your own ideas what needs to happen with the project.